martenjacobs/ToonRooter/README.md

 The most secure way of logging in is using the SSH private key (even better if you encrypted the key using the `--private-key-password` argument).

-After rooting, a file called `id_rsa` should be present in your working directory.
+After rooting, a file called `id_rsa` should be present in your working directory (or something else if you used `--output-ssh-key`).
 Logging in to the Toon can then be done by running:
 ```bash
 ssh -i id_rsa root@[TOON IP]